deercreeklabs/lancaster/README.md

 members of the union.

 #### Return Value
-The new Lancaster union schema.
+The new Lancaster union schema

 #### Examples
 ```clojure